 FP7 was one of the most common controllers in the past; PEE is its bigger brother.
 All of these controllers share the same internals, only difference is the size.
 After the release of 120Hz Infinitas these are no longer recommended.

 The main issue is that the turntable has a large deadzone and low sensitivity.
 This is especially bad with Infinitas in 120Hz mode; while the game is somewhat playable, you might have a tough time with scratch-heavy songs.
 If you mainly play PS2 CS releases or stick to LR2 on the PC, these are fine, however.

 FPS is an exception, as the smaller turntable allows it to side step most of the turntable issues, even though it has the same turntable sensor and PCB.

 Aftermarket PCBs do exist (e.g., arcin) which practically solves all of the issues with custom firmware, but as of 2023 they are hard to come by.

-YuanCon has many different models of IIDX controllers, but they are made in small batches.
-While the recent models are generally recommended by the community, there are too many past revisions to accurately cover them here.
+YuanCon has many different models of IIDX controllers, made in small batches.
+The recent models are generally recommended by the community, especially thanks to relatively cheaper price.

 Rhythm Cons wiki is good resource for both DIY controllers and pre-made controllers.